 Dividing the shape simplifies the modeling task in more complex cases.
-You can divide the binary link into three simple sections: main, peg, and hole, shown in the figure.
+You can divide the binary link into three simple sections: Main, Peg, and Hole, shown in the figure.

-Represent each section with a Solid block.
+Represent each section using a Solid block.

 Each section should be simple enough to model using a single Solid block.
-In the binary link example, you can represent sections main and hole using SimMechanics™ shape General Extrusion, and section peg with SimMechanics shape Cylinder.
+In the binary link example, you can represent sections Main and Hole using SimMechanics™ shape General Extrusion, and section peg with SimMechanics shape Cylinder.

 Rigidly connect Solid blocks to rigid body frame tree.